• Home

 Trek Overview

-Annapurna I's North Base Camp (~4,190 m), located several kilometres away, is used primarily by climbing expeditions.
+Annapurna I’s North Base Camp, located several kilometres away, is primarily used by climbing expeditions.

 Key Information